TanDat97/robofriend-pwa/README.md

-# robofriends-pwa
+# robofriends
-Udemy tutorial - adding PWA capabilities to a react app
+Tutorial for udemy course - React + Redux + PWA

 To run the project: